mdsol-share/crichton/doc/api_descriptor_documents.md

 1. Document metadata about the profile.

-2. Analyze the resources, states and transitions associated with the underlying workflow.
+2. Analyze the resources, states, and transitions associated with the underlying workflow.

 3. Define the semantics of the resources.

 4. Define the semantics of the state transitions.

-5. Define the semantics of any templates (media-type form, in contrast to a link) used in transitions that require a formatted body.
+5. Define the semantics of any templates - media-type form, in contrast to a link - used in transitions that require a formatted body.

 6. Define the particulars of how the transitions are implemented for different protocols.